The '99 and the '98 Marches

 Download these marches now (from "The Salmon's Leap" CD) from iTunes or CDBaby

-A couple of years ago, a video was posted on YouTube, of me playing fiddle in a concert in Colorado, with the brilliant Scottish guitarist Tony McManus accompanying.
-Nearly 200,000 people viewed the video and I had a email from all over the world asking about the tunes we played.
+A few years ago, a video was posted on YouTube, of me playing fiddle in a concert in Colorado, with the brilliant Scottish guitarist Tony McManus accompanying.
+Nearly 200,000 people viewed the video and I had email from all over the world asking about the tunes we played.
 The original poster (who had neither asked permission to record the performance nor to post it) took it down, and after many requests I reposted it myself in June 2008.

 wto seattle 99